vincentsmuda/meal/readme.md

 `$ npm install meal -g`

-Then call init in your project folder
+Then call init in your project folder to generate the meal.json

 `$ meal init`